-NO, WITNESSES' IDENTITIES SHOULD NOT BE MADE WIDELY AVAILABLE.
+PRO: SOME LIMITS SHOULD BE SET FOR THE SHARING OF WITNESSES' IDENTITIES WITH JUSTICE AGENCIES OF OTHER JURISDICTIONS.
 It is clear that a justice practitioner assigned to investigate, prosecute, or otherwise work on a specific criminal matter should have access to the identities of those who observed the suspect or the commission of that crime.
-Nevertheless, witnesses might be less willing to come forward if they fear the information they provide to the justice system will later be used to cast suspicion upon them.
+Nevertheless, witnesses might be less willing to come forward if they fear the information they provide to the justice system could subsequently be used to cast suspicion upon them.